Lightweight Gaming Mouse: The Ultimate Guide

 Faster Reaction Time and Aiming

 The core principle is simple physics: less mass requires less force to move and stop.
 This means you can flick your crosshair to a target faster and with greater precision.
-For FPS games like Valorant or Counter-Strike, where a split-second headshot decides the round, this speed is a game-changer.
+For FPS games like Valorant or Counter-Strike, where a split-second headshot decides the round, this speed is a major upgrade.
 Your micro-adjustments become quicker and more intuitive because you’re fighting less against the mouse’s inertia.

 Reduced Fatigue and Strain